Lynn Boughton papers

 Scope and Contents

-The Lynn Boughton Papers, dating from 1954 to 2002, consist of court appeals, transcripts, letters, reports, schedule, research data, correspondence and newspaper clippings relating to Boughton’s involvement with the Cotter Uranium plant and the effects his work as a chemist there, had on his health.
+The Lynn Boughton papers, dating from 1954 to 2002,primarily consist of materials gathered over the course of litigation against the Cotter Mill Mine.
+They consist of court appeals, transcripts, letters, reports, schedule, research data, correspondence and newspaper clippings relating to Boughton’s involvement with the Cotter Uranium Mill and the effects his work as a chemist there had on his health.
+Though some material originates from government, Boughton or the Cotter Mill Uranium Plant most of the collection was gathered by Boughton to inform litigation.

 The University Libraries do not own the copyright to this collection.
 Researchers are responsible for contacting the copyright holder(s) for this material and obtaining permission to publish or broadcast.
 The University Libraries will not grant permission to publish or broadcast this material and are not responsible for copyright violations resulting from such use.